Superyacht

 A superyacht or megayacht is a large and luxurious pleasure vessel.
 There are no official or agreed upon definitions for such yachts, but these terms are regularly used to describe professionally crewed motor or sailing yachts, ranging from 40 m to more than 180 m in length, and sometimes include yachts as small as 24 m.

 Superyachts are often available for charter with a staff that caters to guests at a high standard of comfort.
 They may be designed to emphasize comfort, speed, or expedition capability.
 Depending on the season, superyachts may be most frequently found in the Mediterranean or the Caribbean.
-Many are available for charter at prices that exceed 100,000 per week.
-Larger examples may have more than one swimming pool; they may carry a variety of water toys, other boats, and some a helicopter.
+Many are available for charter; prices may far exceed 100,000 per week.
+Larger examples may have more than one swimming pool; they may carry a variety of water toys, other boats, and some have helipads to receive guests from helicopters.

+Characterized as symbols "of great wealth and excessive consumption", superyachts have been criticized for the harm they do to the environment.
+According to one estimate, a superyacht is the single most polluting object a person can own, more so than a private jet aircraft.
+A superyacht large enough for a helicopter pad, submarine and a permanent crew emits 1,500 times more carbon in a year than a typical family car.